charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 	- use `npm init -y` to initialize the npm packages
 	- use `npm install webpack webpack-cli --save -dev` to install necessary standard webpack modules

+- how to view page on live server through npm
+- rough guideline of the things needed to set up the webpack module bundling... don't be a dick.